karineudahl/SemesterProject1/README.md

 **Report:** Submit a report discussing the design and technical aspects of the project, as well as how guidelines for WCAG, SEO and content management were handled.
 A template for this report is provided under ‘Resources’.

 The duration of the Semester Project is 4 weeks.

+**Requirements**
+1. The site must be have a design that appeals to the target audience.
+2. The site must have at least 4-6 pages.
+3. Compositional principles, typography, and color schemes must be considered.
+4. Your HTML should be semantic and neatly indented.
+5. The site should use external CSS style sheets which follow the DRY principle.
+6. The site should download quickly, and not be overly "heavy".
+Images should not be over 200kb.
+7. The site should take WCAG principles into consideration, especially regarding hierarchy, navigation, and color usage.
+8. The site should be responsive, attractive, and easy to use on a variety of devices.
+9. The site should show consideration for content strategy and SEO (consider your use of meta tags and alt text).
+10. The GitHub repo for the project should be set to private.
+You do not need to submit this with your project.

+**Marking Criteria**
+Can apply vocational knowledge to practical problems in web development with emphasis on design process, aesthetics and the use of HTML and CSS
+Can apply vocational knowledge to practical problems in web development with emphasis on design process, aesthetics and the use of HTML and CSS
+Masters industry-relevant tools, techniques and expressions in design process and development of websites in accordance with regulations and guidelines for universal design
+Can study and document his/her own work processes and identify design related issues and what measures needs to be implemented